 Interim Union budget has unveiled by Mr. Piyush Goyal on 1st February, 2019 in Lok Sabha.
 Various reliefs were expected by general public in Income tax to increase their disposal income such as increase in basic exemption threshold limit, increase in maximum limit of deduction u/s 80C, increase in standard deduction for salaried class persons etc.

-This article provides you with an insight into the rebate that everyone has been talking about.
+This article provides you with an insight into the budget 2019 tax rebate that everyone has been talking about.

 Key amendments recommended in Income Tax Act, 1961 are: